 Angel Comedy Club has certain flagship nights where the stand-up comedy shows are absolutely free to attend.
 The shows feature professional, award-winning stand up comedians who are very good.
 The shows start at 8 pm on Saturdays and fill up fast so please arrive an hour earlier to avoid disappointment.

-Quintessential London Attractions
+Free London Attractions

 35) Westminster Abbey